rageshns/cd14526-Effective-Prompting-AgenticAIC1-exercises/lesson-4-chaining-prompts-for-agentic-reasoning/exercises/README.md

 # Purpose of This Directory

-This directory should contain any files and instructions necessary for exercises created for this lesson.
+This directory contains exercises for Chaining Prompts for Agentic Reasoning.

 ## Folder Structure

-Each exercise should be contained in its own folder using the naming convention of `concept#-name-of-concept`.
-See example below:

 ```
 ❯ tree